A Critical Look at Dr. Eric Braverman

 Stephen Barrett, M.D.

 Eric R. Braverman, M.D.
 (1957- ) is the founder and director of PATH Medical, a clinic that purports to focus on "brain health."
 (PATH is an acronym for "Place for Achieving Total Health.")
 He is also the founder and president of PATH Foundation NY, a non-profit organization described on its Web site as "devoted to establishing how the brain functions and using that information to develop practical diagnostic and treatment methods that improve wellbeing and increase longevity."
 He also operates Total Health Nutrients, LLC, which markets dietary supplements online and within his office at 304 Park Avenue South in New York City.
 He hosts a weekly radio program and has written or co-authored about a dozen books about brain/body health and nutrition and a few on religious topics.
-A curriculum vitae posted on the PATH Medical Web site describes him as an "accomplished, world-renowned doctor, researcher, author, television and radio personality specializing in neurology, biochemistry, anti-aging, longevity, total health and wellness."
-This report describes why I am sleptical about what he does.
+A curriculum vitae posted on the PATH Medical Web site in 2014 described him as an "accomplished, world-renowned doctor, researcher, author, television and radio personality specializing in neurology, biochemistry, anti-aging, longevity, total health and wellness."
+This report describes why I am skeptical about what he does.

-Braverman's CV states that he received a bachelor of arts degree in general science from Brandeis University in 1979, graduated from New York University Medical School in 1983, and had "postgraduate experience" at Massachusetts General Hospital (1978-1979) and Greenwich Hospital (1983-1984).
+Braverman's current CV states that he received a bachelor of arts degree in general science from Brandeis University in 1979, graduated from New York University Medical School in 1983, and had "postgraduate experience" at Massachusetts General Hospital (1978-1979) and Greenwich Hospital (1983-1984).
 The listing for Greenwich does not indicate whether it was for one or two years, but other sources indicate that it was one.
 The American Board of Medical Specialties (ABMS), which is the standard-setting organization for medical specialties, does not list him as board-certified.
 It's not clear how he could have had postgraduate experience at Massachusetts General Hospital before he graduated from college.
 Braverman is "certified in anti-aging medicine" by the American Board of Anti-Aging Medicine, but this board is not recognized by the ABMS.
 All ABMS-recognized boards require at least three years of full-time postgraduate training in an approved program.
 The Anti-Aging board has no such requirement.

 Braverman gives more detail about his early career in an article published in 1989 in the Journal of Orthomolecular Medicine, a publication that caters to practitioners who advocate using large doses of nutrients for treating schizophrenia and many other illnesses.
 At age 18, Braverman met and was impressed by Carl C. Pfeiffer, M.D., Ph.D.
 (1908-1988), who directed a megavitamin clinic called the Princeton Brain Bio Center.
 After completing his sophomore year at Brandeis, Braverman began helping Pfeiffer with research projects.
 He described his early association this way: "I slept on the floor at work, lived in his house, lived in his office, lived in the house next to the office.
 I lived and ate his vision of medical conquest."
 After graduating from medical school, Braverman completed a 1-year internal medicine internship, then went to work at the Brain Bio Center, and later opened his own office in New Jersey.
 The article states that he was "in trouble" during his internship because of his unconventional ideas about nutrition .